Edit FTP Call Unit

 The Document Name field supports both dynamic data and fixed values.
 You can choose either a function field (fx) or a fixed field (A1) as per your need.

 1. Expand the band by clicking it.
 Once expanded, you will see the list of the Document Name field.
-By default, the field will show the Fx function.
-However, you can change it to A1 using the drop-down:

 Key Handling